A Survey of Knowledge Enhanced Pre-trained Models: Introduction

 Combining neural networks with symbolic knowledge offers potential solutions to these problems.
 On the one hand, symbolic knowledge like knowledge graphs has high coverage of rare words, which addresses the lack of textual supervision \cite{86zhang2019ernie,60peters2019knowledge}.
 Furthermore, they provide comprehensive relational information \cite{new19lv2020graph,new30wang2017explicit} and/or explicit rules \cite{new26gangopadhyay2021semi} for models to enhance the reasoning of PLMs.
 On the other hand, symbolic knowledge improves interpretability of knowledge usage in downstream tasks \cite{new32amizadeh2020neuro}.
 In addition, it is practical to ingest knowledge\footnote{we use knowledge and symbolic knowledge interchangeably in this paper} into a pre-trained checkpoint without training from scratch for a specific downstream application \cite{125liu2020k, new38marino2017more}.
 Therefore, researchers have explored integrating knowledge with PLMs to achieve more general artificial intelligence.

-This paper provides a comprehensive overview of KEPLMs in NLP and discuss the pros and cons of each model in detail.
+This paper provides a comprehensive overview of KEPLMs in NLP and discusses the pros and cons of each model in detail.
 The contributions of this survey can be summarized as follows:

 \begin{itemize} \item \emph{Comprehensive review}.
 We offer a comprehensive review of pre-trained language models in NLP and delve into knowledge representation learning. \item \emph{New taxonomy}.
 We propose a taxonomy of KEPLMs, which categorizes existing KEPLMs from the granularity of knowledge, the method of knowledge injection, and degree of symbolic knowledge parameterization. \item \emph{Performance analysis}.
-We analyze the advantages and limitations for different categories of PLMs from the perspective of the scope of application scenarios, effectiveness of knowledge injection, management of knowledge, and interpretability. \item \emph{Future directions}.
+We analyze the advantages and limitations for different categories of PLMs from the perspectives of the scope of application scenarios, effectiveness of knowledge injection, management of knowledge, and interpretability. \item \emph{Future directions}.
 We discuss the challenges of existing KEPLMs and suggest some possible future research directions. \end{itemize} The rest of the survey is organized as follows.
 Section 2 outlines the progress of PLMs and knowledge representation learning.
 Section 3 introduces a classification principle and a corresponding comprehensive taxonomy.
 Following the categorization in Section 3, Section 4 introduces the working principle of each kind of KEPLMs and analyzes its pros and cons, and compares existing KEPLMs from different dimensions.
-Section 5 discusses the current challenges and suggests future directions. {All method abbreviations and their extensions proposed in the paper are listed in the Table \ref{table:abbr}.}
+Section 5 discusses the current challenges and suggests future directions. {All method abbreviations and their extensions proposed in the paper are listed in Table \ref{table:abbr}.}